Chameleon-Vision/chameleon-docs/docs/source/hardware/supported-hardware.rst

 Known NOT Working Cameras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning::

-	| These cameras are NOT compatible with Chameleon vision currently
+	| These cameras are NOT compatible with Chameleon vision currently.
-	| If you really want to use this specific camera please contact a developer on our discord server
+	| If you really want to use this specific camera please contact a developer on our Discord server.

 	- Pi Camera Module (All version)
 	- All network cameras